Azure-Samples/automated-testing-with-azurite/README.md

 1. Login to Azure DevOps

-2. Under the Organisation and Project, select the sample folder git Repo and Configure a Pipeline using the `build/azure-pipelines.yml`
+2. Under the Organization and Project, select the sample folder git Repo and Configure a Pipeline using the `build/azure-pipelines.yml`

 3. Run the Pipeline